johnnovak/johnnovak.site/blog/_posts/2016-02-21-the-beginning.md

 And that's the main motivation for starting this blog---to keep myself up to date on new technologies that interest me and document my tinkerings.
 The idea is that using the blog format to report on my experiments will help me focus and also make me more diligent in researching my topics.
-After all, the goal is to write about things that are new to me, so trying to keep the amount of misinformation I'm unwillingly (but inevitably) going spread to a minimum is probably a good idea, as I'm sure the experts will be far too eager to chime in and correct me... :)
+After all, the goal is to write about things that are new to me, so trying to keep the amount of misinformation I'm unwillingly (but inevitably) going to spread to a minimum is probably a good idea, as I'm sure the experts will be far too eager to chime in and correct me... :)